Education Grants

 Broadening Horizons Mentoring Programme

-Unfold’s Broadening Horizons programme provides weekly 1:1 mentoring for young people aged 10–25 in Westminster & nearby areas, with tailored support for those seeking asylum, in care, or excluded from school.
+A 3-year grant from Dec 2024 towards their Broadening Horizons programme.
+This offers weekly 1-2-1 mentoring for young people aged 10–25 in Westminster, with tailored support for those seeking asylum, in care or excluded from school.

 £55,000